top of page

 Volunteering at a kindergarten

-It's September now.
-I have found a volunteering opportunity at a bilingual Montessori kindergarten with a private studio, ensuite bathroom, and kitchenette provided in return for daily 5 hours of work.
-Food is also provided on weekdays.
-The place is clean and well looked after.
-The owner is respectful and thoughtful.
-It's overall quite an improvement compared to my previous experience at the animal shelter!
+It’s September now, and I’ve started a volunteering opportunity at a bilingual Montessori kindergarten.
+The role comes with some great perks: a private studio complete with an ensuite bathroom and kitchenette, all in exchange for five hours of work each day.
+Weekday meals are also provided.
+The place is clean and well-maintained, and the owner is both respectful and considerate.
+Overall, this setup is a significant improvement compared to my previous experience at the animal shelter!

-As I am interested in the Montessori method it's a good opportunity for me to pick up some experience and work with the local children who are encouraged to use the English language in their day-to-day activities.
+As someone interested in the Montessori method, this opportunity is particularly meaningful for me.
+It allows me to gain valuable experience while working with local children who are encouraged to use English in their daily activities.

-As soon as the clashing energies settle within me I start to shift my focus from my feelings to the service I can provide to the children:
+As the clashing energies within me begin to settle, I shift my focus away from my own feelings and toward the service I can provide to the children:

-• on an educational level to help them learn and use a universal language
+• On an educational level: helping them learn and use a universal language.

-With the trust of one of the younger staff members, I receive the green light to prepare activities for the children that they can try out during their time of free play.
-I have collected many creative and educational ideas that I can test on the kids with the focus on aiding their language development and build their confidence.
-And now, I start to feel I am part of the team!
+With the trust of one of the younger staff members, I’m given the green light to prepare activities for the children to explore during their free play.
+Drawing from a collection of creative and educational ideas, I design activities aimed at supporting their language development and boosting their confidence.
+Finally, I start to feel like a valued part of the team!

-I love to be surrounded by children's energy: pure, raw, innocent, vibrant, colourful, curious, fun-loving.
-I enjoy leading by the heart and supporting their growth by inviting them to learn through creative ideas and through engaging activities.
-I let them have a choice, hear them out, and cater to the interests that nurture them toward the journey of becoming confident and worthy individuals.
+I love being surrounded by the energy of children—pure, raw, innocent, vibrant, colorful, curious, and full of joy.
+I take pleasure in leading with my heart, supporting their growth by encouraging them to learn through creative ideas and engaging activities.
+I give them the freedom to choose, listen to their voices, and cater to their interests, nurturing them on their journey to becoming confident and self-assured individuals.

 Teaching with a fear-based mentality?